 - The Genome Characterization Centers (GCC)s generate data from the DNA, RNA, and proteins that they receive from the Biospecimen Core Resource (BCR).

 - CCG has three GCCs that each specialize in a different modality of genomic interrogation:

 - The GCCs send raw sequencing data, associated metadata, and other characterization data generated to the Genomic Data Commons (GDC), where it is shared with the Genomic Data Analysis Network (GDAN) and research community.

 - The CCG Genomic Data Analysis Network (GDAN) is a diverse team of scientists from 13 institutions across the United States and Canada that takes the raw output of genomic characterization techniques from CCG’s Genome Characterization Centers (GCCs) and performs analyses that transform these big data into biological insight.

-- The GDAN has a wide range of expertise, from identifying DNA mutation drivers to integrating and visualizing multi-omics data.
+- The GDAN has a wide range of expertise, from identifying genomic abnormalities to integrating and visualizing multi-omics data.